Backpacking New Zealand: The Essential Guide

 New Zealand can be an expensive country.
 Especially when you factor in the cost of the numerous tours and adrenaline sports that are available in the country.
 However, if you are smart and budget properly, you can save a fair bit of money!

-This part of my New Zealand backpacking guide will give you a flavour of what the prices are like in New Zealand and a few ways you can save money along the way!
+This part of my New Zealand travel blog will give you a flavour of what the prices are like in New Zealand and a few ways you can save money along the way!

-Hostels are cheaper than Australia, but they can still be expensive depending on where you stay.
+Hostels in New Zealand are cheaper than Australia, but they can still be expensive depending on where you stay.
 Expect to pay around $20-27 a night for a bed in a hostel.
 These prices will vary depending on how many people are in your room.